jbadomics/tnseq/docs/index.md

 First, create a data analysis directory:

-    mkdir ~/analysis && cd ~/analysis
+    cd ~/analysis

-We'll use bowtie to map our Tn-seq reads:
+We'll use bowtie to map our Tn-seq reads and discard STDOUT since we're really only interested in the unmapped reads:

     bowtie-build ~/tnseq/reference/phiX.fasta phiX
-    bowtie -q -S -p $(nproc --all) phiX ~/data/tnseq_reads.fastq phiX.sam

-Have a look at the sam file:

-    less -S phiX.sam

-You'll notice that we have quite a few reads mapping to phiX.
-We should remove them from the dataset before we continue:

-    samtools view -f 4 phiX.sam | cut -f1 | pullseq -i Tn-seq.fastq -N - > phiX_removed.fastq

-Let's break this down: `samtools view` with `-f 4` collects any *unmapped* reads, in sam format.
-The first column contains the read IDs.
-These are piped into `pullseq` using `-N` which takes the read names from STDIN (`-n` if read IDs are in another file).

-...or not.
-Unfortunately during the lesson we quickly discovered that pullseq is a memory hog and will eventually run out of RAM.
-The simplest option is to re-run bowtie and ask it to return the unmapped reads:

-    bowtie -q -S -p $(nproc --all) --un phiX_removed.fastq phiX ~/data/tnseq_reads.fastq phiX.sam
+    bowtie -q -p $(nproc --all) --un phiX_removed.fastq phiX ~/data/tnseq_reads.fastq > /dev/null

-Alternatively, you can run this command after bowtie to pull the unmapped reads in FASTQ format:

-    bioawk -c sam '{ if ($flag==4) {print "@"$qname; print $seq; print "+"; print $qual}}' phiX.sam > phiX_removed.fastq

 In this lesson I included a shell script called `countseq` which runs `bioawk` to correctly count the number of sequences in any fastq or fasta file.
 Make sure that `phiX_removed.fastq` contains fewer reads than our raw data: